Web3-courses/Uniswap-Bootcamp/Uniswap/README.md

 ### Liquidity Providers

-Liquidity Providers are those which provide liquidity in the form of coins/tokens to the pool.
+1. Liquidity Providers are those which provide liquidity in the form of coins/tokens to the pool.
+2. Liquidity providers can get txn fees as rewards.